fourjuaneight/blog/content/posts/spreadsheets-revolutions.md

 Anyhow, we're back on Airtable.
 It's nice, relatively inexpressive, and has a great API.
 And you know what's the best part?
 I don't have to maintain shit.
 I upload, download, and call it a day.

 To get a little more context on what's going on, read [Part 1](/posts/spreadsheets/) and [Part 2](/posts/spreadsheets-reloaded/) of the **Spreadsheets** series.
 But in short, I was dissatisfied with the current bookmarking solutions, so I made a custom one instead.
-This started with a myriad of Airtable bases, and then —for some stupid reason— I decided to roll out my own hosted database.
+This started with a myriad of Airtable bases, and then—for some stupid reason—I decided to roll out my own hosted database.

 Don't get me wrong; I loved having a custom database + API that I could tailor to my needs.
 However, not only did it not offer much more over Airtable, but it was also far more expensive.
 Aside from that, I didn't have the time to maintain another API on top of the growing list of personal projects and a day job.